tinx documentation

 - inconsistent tool versions across machines

-- CI environments that drift from local machines
+- CI environments that behave differently from local shells

-tinx addresses those problems by making tools declarative, using OCI as a universal distribution format, isolating execution per workspace, and making reproducibility the default.
+tinx addresses those problems by making provider packages declarative, using OCI as a universal distribution format, isolating execution per workspace, and making lazy reproducibility the default.

 Design principles